vimode/frontend-mentor-challenges/github-user-search-app/README.md

 - Toggle is buggy
 - read todo in js
-- change text color if data received is null
+- mobile to table design is too stretched.
+- check laptop view padding
 - Live solution screenshot(s)
 - On submit update README with : Solution submitted at Frontend Mentor - [Submission Link]()